 Although many practitioners consider that the issues involved in matrimonial property regimes do not concern them if the domestic law of their particular state does not use the concept, the England and Wales case of Slutsker v.
 Haron Investments Ltd15 is an example of PIL bringing such matters into play.
 They will continue to be of vital importance for international couples.

 While the International Commission on Civil Status16 (ICCS/CIEC) has made proposals for a convention dealing with the recognition of registered partnerships, this has met with little support in the EU and the future of the ICCS seems less assured.
-The diversity of arrangements for the registration of marriage for same sex couples, and for registered partnerships for same-sex and mixed-sex couples and for the recognition of such marriages and registered partnerships, cause considerable conflict.
+The diversity of arrangements for the registration of marriage for same-sex couples, and for registered partnerships for same-sex and mixed-sex couples and for the recognition of such marriages and registered partnerships, cause considerable conflict.
 In many Member States such as Sweden, the Netherlands, Belgium, France, Spain and Portugal, marriage is available to both mixed-sex and same-sex couples.
 The Marriage (Same Sex Couples) Act 2013 in England and Wales and the Marriage and Civil Partnership (Scotland) Act 2014 in Scotland recognised same-sex marriage from 2014.
-Ireland is also to introduce such legislation.
-The Civil Partnerships, Marriages and Deaths (Registration etc) Act 2019 will enable mixed sex couples in England and Wales to register a civil partnership by 2020.
+Northern Ireland followed suit as from 13 January 2020.
+Ireland introduced such legislation effective from 2015.
+The Civil Partnerships, Marriages and Deaths (Registration etc) Act 2019 enabled mixed-sex couples in England and Wales to register a civil partnership since 2 December 2019.
+Scotland is also introducing similar legislation.
 The ability to convert a registered partnership to a marriage does create its own PIL problems.
-There appears to be no indication of any change in the law in Northern Ireland.
-In many states, one party must be a national or habitually resident in the particular Member State in order to register a marriage.
+In many states, one party must be a national or habitually resident in the particular Member State to register a marriage.
 In other Member States, such as Romania, Latvia and Lithuania, there are protection of marriage laws that make it unlawful for marriage to be other than between a man and a woman.
 In yet others such as Austria, the Czech Republic, Finland, Germany, Hungary, Ireland, Italy, Slovenia and Northern Ireland, registered partnerships are permitted.
-The Netherlands permits both marriages and registered partnerships for either same-sex or mixed-sex couples.
 The French PACS is a form of registered contract that is available to both same-sex and mixed-sex couples.
-The changes to the law in Scotland and in England and Wales do not permit mixed-sex registered partnerships.
-Thus, while Northern Ireland will recognise a same-sex marriage from another jurisdiction as a registered partnership and Scotland and England and Wales as a marriage, it is currently only England and Wales that will not recognise a mixed-sex Dutch registered partnership or French PACS as a civil partnership.
-Whether a Scottish, English or Welsh same-sex marriage between a couple, one of whom is domiciled in a state that does not recognise same-sex marriage, would be valid in the United Kingdom is uncertain.
 Adoption and recognition of surrogacy for same-sex couples is not available or recognised in many MS. It may be another generation before MS substantive laws begin to converge sufficiently to permit some measure of harmonisation.
-However, Italy has now introduced the concept of a registered partnership.
-The CJEU decision in Coman17 which required Romania to accept the rights of a same sex spouse of a Romanian citizen to live in Romania, even though the marriage was not accepted in Romania, may have far-reaching effects.
+While the Hague Conference is working on the subject of parentage and surrogacy,17 politically it remains a very hot potato.
+The CJEU decision in Coman18 which required Romania to accept the rights of a same-sex spouse of a Romanian citizen to live in Romania, even though the marriage was not accepted in Romania, may have far-reaching effects.
 The impact of the United States Supreme Court decision in Obergefell v.
-Hodges18 of 26 June 2015, which required the acceptance of same sex marriage in the USA, continues to reverberate in the US and around the world.
+Hodges19 of 26 June 2015, which required the acceptance of same sex marriage in the USA, continues to reverberate in the US and around the world.

 VI MENTAL IMPAIRMENT